gwoodhouse/BottomNavigation/README.md

 #### [Optional]
 `app:navGrowTabs="false"`

+If you don't want the tabs to grow when selected use "false".
 Either "true" or "false, defaults to true.
-If you don't want the tabs to grow when selected use "false"

 `app:navGrowthModifier="32dp"`